emacs-mirror/emacs/mps/manual/source/glossary/g.rst

         .. aka:: *GB*.

-        A gigabyte is 1024 :term:`megabytes <megabyte>`, or 1073741824
+        A gigabyte is 1024 :term:`megabytes`, or 1073741824
-        :term:`bytes (1) <byte (1)>`.
+        :term:`bytes (1)`.

         See :term:`byte (1)` for general information on this and related quantities.

     good fit

-        The class of :term:`allocation policies <allocation policy>` which approximate :term:`best fit`.
-Strict best fit may be costly to implement (depending on the details of the :term:`allocation mechanism`), so some implementors
-        approximate it, choosing a block which is close in size to the allocation request.
+        The class of :term:`allocation policies` which approximate :term:`best fit`.
+Strict best fit may be costly to implement (depending on the details of the :term:`allocation mechanism`), so some implementors approximate it, choosing a block which is close in size to the allocation request.

         .. seealso:: :term:`best fit`, :term:`allocation policy`, :term:`next fit`, :term:`worst fit`.